dreamingjudith/dreamingjudith.github.io/README.md

 # dreamingjudith.github.io
-This personal blog is made with [Jekyll](https://jekyllrb.com).
+This personal blog is made with [Chirpy Jekyll Theme](https://github.com/cotes2020/jekyll-theme-chirpy).

-Sometimes I upload what I'm doing in free time, diary, and so on.<br />
+Sometimes I upload what I'm doing in free time, diary, and so on.
 You can freely visit my blog. [http://dreamingjudith.github.io](http://dreamingjudith.github.io)